thoughtbot/gitsh/README.md

 The `gitsh` program is an interactive shell for git.
 From within `gitsh` you can issue any git command, even using your local aliases and configuration.

+## Developers

+If you want to install from the repository (perhaps to try out some modifications) or build a new distribution, you will need to:

+1. Clone the repository
+2. Build the configuration files

+        aclocal && autoconf

+3. Configure the project

+        ./configure

+    Configuration may fail if it can't find Ruby 2.0 or later.
+If you have multiple Ruby versions installed you can explicitly provide a path to the correct version in the `$RUBY` environment variable.

+        RUBY=/example/bin/ruby ./configure

 ## License

 gitsh is Copyright © 2013 Mike Burns, George Brocklehurst, and thoughtbot.
 It is